 Do not get blind-sided by the unexpected costs of lost college credits when you transfer to a new college.
 It occurs more often than you think.
 Denial of course credit even occurs when you have good grades in specific courses.

 Do your research and investigate the number of accepted college credits that will be honored at the new institution.
-During your review, a student may find that some of their current college credits may not be eligible for transfer to the new institution due to the new college’s curriculum, college major change or grade attained by the student.
-It is important to understand that not all college courses are equal and college curriculum is not standardized.
+During your review, a student may find that some of their current college credits may not be eligible for transfer to the new institution due to the new college’s curriculum, college major change, or grade attained by the student.
+It is important to understand that not all college courses are equal and the college curriculum is not standardized.

 In preparation for this course credit review, you need to get an unofficial copy of your transcripts and the course description for each course.
 Having this information handy will make the credit transfer discussion more comfortable with the new college.
-If you are changing majors at the same time of the transfer, this review could become painful but necessary.
+If you are changing majors at the same time as the transfer, this review could become painful but necessary.

 Establishing a New Graduation Date

 As part of the student transfer process, the student should plan out which courses need to be taken by semester.
-As a student moves toward graduation, many upper level courses require prerequisite courses that are only offered in certain semesters.
+As a student moves toward graduation, many upper-level courses require prerequisite courses that are only offered in certain semesters.
 A simple course selection mistake could delay a student’s graduation by another year.